ScottJWalter/getdata-031/README.md

-# getdata-031
+# Getting and Cleaning Data Course Project

-Getting and Cleaning Data Course Project
+This repository holds the script and codebook for the Coursera course "Getting and Cleaning Data"